-Community Action Southern of Kentucky (CASOKY) operates GO ba Transit, a fixed route transit system, in addition to their para-transit service, GO, too, through a contract with the City of Bowling Green.
-The GO bg transit system currently operates six fixed-routes and ADA origin to destination service for individuals with disabilities on Monday through Friday, designated holidays, and a shopping shuttle consisting of two routes operating the second Saturday of each month.
+Action Community Southern Kentucky (CASOKY) operates GO bg Transit, a fixed route transit system, in addition to their para-transit service, GO, too, through a contract with the City of Bowling Green.
+The GO bg transit system currently operates six fixed-routes and ADA origin destination service for individuals with disabilities on Monday through Friday, designated holidays, and a shopping shuttle consisting of two operating the second Saturday of each month.
 Exhibit 3.6 shows the location of the fixed GO bg Transit routes.
 The graphs to the left depict the change in ridership over the past 10 years for GO bg's fixed routes and para-transit services.